JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 >"The frontage along Burgess Park must include a strong building line, allow for a range of heights and massing and include excellent architectural design.
 The park front should be designed to allow for light into rear courtyards and allow for views and glimpses from the park into the areas beyond the immediate front."

-Policy A6.5.7 envisages that this will be achieved using a series of 'green fingers':
+Policy A6.5.7 envisages that this will be achieved using a series of 'green fingers' - _"a series of multi-functional spaces that link with Burgess Park"_ :

 >"A series of ‘green fingers’ will be created, extending from Burgess Park into the action area core interlinking the park with the development.
 Their predominant function is that of a public space with social interaction, pedestrian and cycle movement dominating."